 There are six things to look for when choosing the right one:

 It should contain both turmeric root and turmeric extract.
 Most turmeric supplements have two different types of turmeric.
-The first, turmeric root, which is the powdered form of turmeric and the second, turmeric extract, which is a concentrated form of turmeric root, containing 95% curcuminoids.
-Many supplements do not contain powdered turmeric root, but studies have shown that the other components of turmeric (aside from curcumin) also have healing benefits that make taking a combination more effective than curcumin alone.
+The first is turmeric root, which is the powdered form of turmeric, and the second is turmeric extract, a concentrated form of turmeric root containing 95% curcuminoids.
+Many supplements do not contain powdered turmeric root.
+Still, studies have shown that the other components of turmeric (aside from curcumin) also have healing benefits that make taking a combination more effective than curcumin alone.

 The tablets should be uncoated.
-These can be used more easily in smoothies and drinks as well as recipes.
+These can be used more easily in smoothies and drinks, and recipes.
 They are also more convenient than measuring out a messy powder.

 Check that they contain black pepper.
-Curcumin is not easily absorbed by the body, therefore, to get the most benefit from a turmeric supplement it should be consumed with back pepper.
+The body does not easily absorb curcumin; therefore, it should be consumed with back pepper to get the most benefit from a turmeric supplement.
 Black pepper contains piperine, which can increase the bioavailability of curcumin by up to 2000%.
-Turmeric supplements should be taken with food, particularly fats and oils, as it can also help raise the level of bioavailability.
+Turmeric supplements should be taken with food, particularly fats and oils, as they can also help raise bioavailability.

 The content in this article is for educational and informational purposes only and is not intended as medical advice.
 I, the author of Back to Your Roots Herbs, am not a medical professional.
-As such, the information shared, and studies referenced in this article should not be used to diagnose, treat or prevent any disease or health illness.
+As such, the information shared and studies referenced in this article should not be used to diagnose, treat, or prevent any disease or health illness.
 Before acting on the information presented here, please consult with a healthcare professional.
-Any statements or claims about the possible health benefits conferred by any foods, supplements, essential oils, or lifestyle changes have not been evaluated by a medical professional or the Food & Drug Administration and are not intended to diagnose, treat, cure or prevent any disease.
+A medical professional or the Food & Drug Administration has not evaluated any statements or claims about the possible health benefits conferred by any foods, supplements, essential oils, or lifestyle changes that have not been evaluated by a medical professional or the Food & Drug Administration.
+They are not intended to diagnose, treat, cure or prevent any disease.
 I, the author of Back to Your Roots Herbs, will not accept responsibility for the actions or consequential results of any action taken by any reader.